Skip to main content

 TARGETVARIANT:

-These arguments are set based on the default docker platform for the machine, unless the platform is overriden explicitly in the docker build with --platform.
+These arguments are set based on the default docker platform for the machine, unless the platform is overridden explicitly in the docker build with --platform.
 For example, upon invoking docker build on a Linux amd64 machine, we would have TARGETOS=linux, TARGETARCH=amd64, TARGETPLATFORM=linux/amd64.

 note